daredevel/valeriogalano.it/content/post/2017-06-07-to-inject-zend-service-manager-zf3-controllers.md

   - Tutorials

 ---
-Zend Service Manager component is Zend Framework&#8217;s implementation of [service locator pattern][1].
+Zend Service Manager component is Zend Framework's implementation of [service locator pattern][1].
 This object is very usefull component for an application and is largely used in ZF applications.

 Unfortunately in ZF3 default application, Service Manager component is [no more available in controllers][2].